 In this lesson, students will develop debugging skills and will continue developing their programming skills.

-Vocabulary Debugging, Persistence, and Frustration

-Main Activity (30 min) Online Puzzles

-Wrap Up (5 - 10 min) Journaling
+Warm Up (5 min) Vocabulary Debugging, Persistence, and Frustration Main Activity (30 min) Online Puzzles Wrap Up (5 - 10 min) Journaling

 - Translate movements into a series of commands. - Identify and locate bugs in a program.